Windows automation, unified.

 Loading interactive demo

-Start with a click.
+Start with a macro.
+Grow into a script.

 Record